 13. The Immature Shadow

-This Shadow Archetype displays the following characteristics: puerile, childish, illogical, simpleminded, vacuous.
+Defined by the following qualities: puerile, childish, illogical, superficial, vacuous.

 Also known as “Inner Dialogue,” or as Carl Jung phrased it, “Active Imagination,” having a conversation with your Shadow is an easy way to learn from it.

 I understand if you might feel a twinge of skepticism towards this practice right now.
-After all, we are taught that “only crazy people talk to themselves.”
-But inner dialogue is regularly used in psychotherapy as a way to help people communicate with the various subpersonalities that they have – and we all possess various faces and sides of our ego.
+After all, we’re taught that “only crazy people talk to themselves.”
+But inner dialogue is regularly used in psychotherapy as a way to help people communicate with the various subpersonalities that they have – and we all possess various faces and sides of our egos.

 Visualization is another helpful way of engaging in inner dialogue.
 I recommend bringing to mind images of dark forests, caves, holes in the ground, or the ocean as these all represent the unconscious mind.
-Always ensure that you enter and exit your visualization in the same manner, e.g. if you are walking down a path, make sure you walk back up the path.
-Or if you open a particular door, make sure you open the same door when returning back to normal consciousness.
+Always ensure that you enter and exit your visualization in the same manner, e.g., if you’re walking down a path, make sure you walk back up the path.
+Or if you open a particular door, make sure you close the same door when returning back to normal consciousness.
 This practice will help to draw you effortlessly in and out of visualizations.

-As we have learned, projection is a technique of the Shadow that helps us to avoid what we have disowned.
-However, we don’t only project the deeper and darker aspects of ourselves onto others, we also project our light and positive attributes as well.
-For example, a person may be attracted to another who displays fierce self-assertiveness, not realizing that this quality is what they long to reunite with inside themselves.
 Another common example (this time negative) is judgmentalism.
 How many times have you heard someone say “he/she is so judgmental!”
-Ironically, the very person saying this doesn’t realize that calling another person ‘judgmental’ is actually pronouncing a judgment against them and revealing their own judgmental nature.
+Ironically, the very person saying this doesn’t realize that calling another person ‘judgmental’ is actually pronouncing a judgment against them and revealing their own judgmental nature!

-Start this practice by examining your thoughts and feelings about those you come in contact with.
-Pay attention to moments when you’re emotionally triggered and ask yourself “am I projecting anything?”
-Remember: it is also possible to project our own qualities onto another person who really does possess the qualities.
+Remember that it’s also possible to project our qualities onto another person who really does possess those same qualities.
 Psychologists sometimes refer to this as “projecting onto reality.”
 For example, we might project our rage onto another person who is, in fact, a rage-filled person.
 Or we might project our jealousy onto another who genuinely is jealous.

 Ask yourself, “What is mine, what is theirs, and what is both of ours?”
-Not every triggering situation reveals a projection, but they more than often do.
+Not every triggering situation reveals a projection, but more often than not, they do.
 Also look for things you love and adore about others, and uncover the hidden projections there.

 Shadow Work Q&A